Yui-Koi/tic-tac-toe/README.md

-# Tic Tac Toe AI with Minimax and Alpha-Beta Pruning
+# Tic-Tac-Toe Bitboard Implementation with Minimax Alpha-Beta Pruning

 This is a Python implementation of the Tic Tac Toe game, with an AI player that uses the Minimax algorithm with Alpha-Beta pruning to determine the best move.